est-kim/facebark/README.md

 You can also filter the dogs by city and state, if you'd like.
 Select a state and a city from the drop-downs in the "Filter by Location" section, and only the dogs in that city will be displayed.

+### Follow/Un-follow

+If you'd like a particular dog's pupdates to show in your feed, you can follow them by navigating to their profile page and clicking the "Follow" button.
+(In this relationship, you are the "follower" and the dog you're following is the "followee".)

+To un-follow a particular dog, navigate to their profile page and click "Unfollow".

 ### View dogs you're following, or dogs following you

 These features allow you to view all the dogs you're following or all the dogs that are following you.